 Django is an open-source web framework developed above Python programming.
 The main purpose of this framework is to facilitate the super-quick development of backend apps.
 It is a pretty reliable tech.
 The development & support for Django displays no sign of stopping anytime soon as big companies have created their apps using this framework.

 - Straightforward syntax, which widely speeds the development process.
 You need not worry about all the things that you require in other languages, precisely those issues of casting or variable types.

-- Python supports the GUI (graphical user interfaces) needed in web development.
+- Python programming supports the GUI (graphical user interfaces) needed in web development.

-- Python’s semantic structure makes it more readable.
+- Python programming’s semantic structure makes it more readable.
 In comparison, reading code in other languages such as C or Java might make it hard to understand because of different coding styles.
-To boost comprehension & productivity while developing software in a team, it’s a good idea to choose Python.
+To boost comprehension & productivity while developing software in a team, it’s a good idea to choose Python programming.